japhero/ObsidianMain/Areas/school/Math/Applied max and min-Derivative Applications.md

 - setup is very important.
 - Check what steps you need to take [[integration rules|integrate]] or [[Derivative Quotient rule|derivate]]
 - Sometimes using $f^{''}(x)$ to prove that something is a max is way easier than doing the [[First and second derivative test|first derivative test]].
 - Remember to look at what your solving for.
-For example if you want to get area dont try to solve for the x variable in that equation do it in the other systems of equations.
+For example if you want to get area don't try to solve for the x variable in that equation do it in the other systems of equations.
-- Remeber that the equation with the given value is offten the equation that we uses to get definitions or as a helper function
+- Remember that the equation with the given value is often the equation that we uses to get definitions or as a helper function
 - [[Derivative Quotient rule#Constant formula|Quotent rule CONSTANTS]]